 I entered phased retirement on July 1, 2021.
 My title is (and I am not making this up) “named professor emeritus”, which is the best NCSU could come up with.

-My phased retirement projects include two books, two NSF grants, and one DOE grant.
+My remaining phased retirement projects include one book and one DOE grant.

-I will not agree to serve on any new student committees unless (1) I am collaborating with the student on research or (2) the student is part of the CEMeNT project.
+I will not agree to serve on any new student committees unless the student is part of the CEMeNT project.

 PhD Applied Mathematics Purdue University 1976

 High School Diploma Grades 1-12 Western Kentucky Teacher Training School 1969